odoo/documentation/inventory/routes/strategies/removal.rst

 ========================================================================
-What is a removal strategy (FIFO, LIFO, FEFO, Specific Indentification)?
+What is a removal strategy (FIFO, LIFO, and FEFO)?
 ========================================================================

 Overview